farrcommons/farrcommons.github.io/rules/identity.md

 • Some legislative process
 • More-or-less explicit constitution of governing bodies

 - *Resolution*: Given a name, how do you find out what it means?
 • Official publications, a.k.a registries
 • More-or-less well-defined search procedures
 • Online lookup (bind, search engines)

 The The IUPAC International Chemical Identifier (InChI) is what we might refer to as a *deterministic scheme* for the identification of chemical substances that can be used in printed and electronic data.
-That is the identifier is derived from the data such that same data will always have the same identifier.
+That is, the identifier is derived from the data such that same data will always have the same identifier.
 For example the identifier for the chemical aspirin is:

     InChI=1S/C9H8O4/c1-6(10)13-8-5-3-2-4-7(8)9(11)12/h2-5H,1H3,(H,11,12)

-The ability to provide such a determinisitc naming
+The ability to provide such a deterministic identification scheme is not often possible.

-The resource identification initiative builds upon existing vendor identification schemes and prescribes a verbose mechanism of citation
+The resource identification initiative builds upon existing vendor identification schemes and prescribes a verbose mechanism of citation:

     "GeneTex Cat# GTX95689 RRID:AB_846382"